Private water supplies & EHO compliance

 Risk assessment & sampling

-Formal risk assessment (for Reg 8 supplies), baseline water quality sampling, infrastructure review.
+Formal risk assessment to match the regulatory category that applies (Reg 8, 9 or 10), baseline water quality sampling, infrastructure review.

 3